Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 ### WiFi

 * The DuetScreen has a built-in WiFi module.
-  * If using the built-in WiFi module, the USB-C port must be set to `Internal WiFi`, this is done in the Settings > Connection page in the GUI.
+  * If using the built-in WiFi module, set the Connection Methond to Network and the USB-C port to `Internal WiFi`, this is done in the Settings > Connection page in the GUI.
 * The DuetScreen also supports external WiFi modules with the `RTL8188FU` chipset.
-  * If using an external WiFi module, connect it to the USB-A port on the DuetScreen, or use the USB-C port and set it to `USB-C Host`.
+  * If using an external WiFi module, set the Connection Methond to Network and connect it to the USB-A port on the DuetScreen, or use the USB-C port and set it to `USB-C Host`.
   * There are multiple variants of the `RTL8188` chipset.
 Currently the DuetScreen only supports `RTL8188FU`.
 Other variants are unlikely to work.

 > You might need to reboot the DuetScreen after enabling the WiFi module.
 {.is-info}

 #### Connect the DuetScreen to a WiFi network